Brand Relaunch To Build Brand Love

 Your first order of business is articulating a stronger brand story.
 One that can organize and inspire internal teams, and be a beacon for external audiences to head toward.
 You can now tell your one story in many different ways and in a lot of different places.
 But key is that it’s the same story.
 This is very important today given our fragmented and complex communications landscape.
 You can then share reveals (and timing) – of how your new story will unfold across creative execution and marketing channels.

 Beyond those attending brand relaunch events, there are likely other external audiences who should also be informed about your new brand.
 These include partners, media, vendors, politicians, etc. Consider the best way to reach these different audiences, when each should be approached and which might require a more personalized approach.

 Following the event, what can attendees expect and when?
 What tools and resources will they have available to them to ensure one consistent and powerful brand voice and presence?
 For those who couldn’t attend the event, how will you make them feel connected to the rollout, to deepen their understanding and communicate consistently?
 Consider preparing FAQ’s, to ensure all internal stakeholders can answer questions others (including patients and communities) will surely ask.

 Augment your website with information about your new brand, e.g. guidelines, materials, advertising, etc. This can be valuable for both existing and new (current and future) employees and can be used as part of your future onboarding process.

 Building Brand Love

 Any organization can replicate these steps for building brand love.
 Most important is cultivating love from the inside out.
 And in the midst of today’s adversity, brand love is the ideal elixir against the pandemic consequences.

-Since 1999, Trajectory has partnered with clients across the healthcare and wellness continuum to cultivate brand love.
+Since 1999, New Jersey marketing agency Trajectory has partnered with clients across the healthcare and wellness continuum to cultivate brand love.
 Reach out for a complimentary brand consultation.